Using brush goats for

 brush and weed

-control instead of herbicides to get rid of unwanted weeds is a must
+control instead of herbicides to clear out unwanted weeds is a must

 for the organic farmer who is looking for